Primrose Family Medicine Centre

 - Receive health promotion emails on occasion

-- Securely message the physician, nurse or the front desk reception with non-urgent matters
+- Receive secure message from the physician, nurse or the front desk reception

 To register for this service, contact our receptionists at 613-230-7788